Texas undergraduate enrollment drops

 - Lawmakers used community college enrollment declines as a reason to slash state funding last year.

-Zoom in: Austin Community College saw a roughly 15% decline in enrollment from fall 2019 to fall 2021, according to preliminary data from the Texas Higher Education Coordinating Board, which has not released spring 2022 figures for public colleges and universities.
+Zoom in: UT Arlington saw a roughly 3.1% decline in enrollment from fall 2019 to fall 2021, according to preliminary data from the Texas Higher Education Coordinating Board, which has not released spring 2022 figures for public colleges and universities.

+- Enrollment at community colleges in Dallas, Tarrant and Collin counties all dropped precipitously over the same stretch.

+- Yes, but: Enrollment went up at both UT Dallas and UNT.

 What's next: There are some signs that students could be returning to campus.